rchl/volar-component-types/README.md

 ## Introduction

 Nuxt 2, like Nuxt 3, [auto-discovers components](https://v2.nuxt.com/docs/features/component-discovery) but unlike Nuxt 3, it doesn't automatically generate types for those components so [Vue Language Tools (formerly Volar)](https://github.com/vuejs/language-tools) is not able to type-check those unless they are explicitly imported (which defeats the purpose of auto-discovering).
 This module takes care of registering types for all auto-discovered components so that Volar is aware of those and can type-check them.
-Instead of generating a plain type definition file, it uses an experimental Volar feature (`experimentalAdditionalLanguageModules`) for that so that "Go to definition" in also supported properly in the editor (not even Nuxt 3 supports that).
+Does that by generating a plain type definition file with extended types for `GlobalComponents` interface.

 ## Setup